JpEncausse/SARAH-Documentation/markdown/en/plugin_dev.md

 In some cases you may want to have some settings defined by the user.
 You'll define them in this file.
 Replace `user_setting1` by anything that will make sense to the user like `server_ip_address` or `key_code` or whatever.
 And you can add more user settings.

+This file can also contain some info about the `cron` ... see below more info by searching for `exports.cron`.

 ### {plugin}.xml

 This is the grammar/voice commands of your plugin.